erhopf/camp2019/pages/translator-text.md

 # Translate text

+The [Translator Text API](https://docs.microsoft.com/azure/cognitive-services/translator/translator-info-overview) is a neural machine translation service that developers can easily integrate into their applications websites, tools, or any solution requiring multi-language support such as website localization, e-commerce, customer support, messaging applications, internal communication, and more.

 In this section we're going to do a few things:

 1. Write some Python code to call the Translator Text API.